MileHacker Logo

 Natural Waterways & Features

 The Gan River is the main waterway, riverside promenades and occasional boat trips for leisure.
-Several smaller lakes and reservoirs in the wider Ganzhou prefecture, but they are not major tourist attractions within the city itself.
+Several smaller lakes and reservoirs in the wider Ganzhou prefecture, but they are not major tourist attractions in the urban area itself.

-• Leisurely boat rides on the Gan River a new perspective on the city.
+• Leisurely boat rides on the Gan River a different perspective of the city.

-• Nearby peaks and forests scenic drives and views, though they are not dramatic natural wonders.
+• Nearby high points and forests scenic drives and views, though they are not dramatic natural wonders.

 Hidden Gems